Markonick/cboe-pitch/README.md

 ![alt text](images/empty_website.png)

-You should see a website, but no data, since we haven't loaded any the data file yet.
+You should see a website, but no data, since we haven't uploaded the data file yet.

 You can observe the supported API endpoints in Swagger at